A Step-By-Step Guide to an Efficient Sales Territory Plan

 It uncovers base factors that influence your business, so you can develop a strong territory plan.
 This way, you will have a clear understanding of what work needs to be prioritized in order for the company to grow.

-SWOT consists of 4 words: Strengths, Weaknesses, Opportunities and Threads.
+SWOT consists of 4 words: Strengths, Weaknesses, Opportunities, and Threats.

 Strengths analysis tells you which of your advantages you can utilize to make your business grow.

-First step is to define objectives of your strengths:
+The first step is to define the objectives of your strengths:

 - Where do they excel?

 - What strengths do you want to build on?